 Ribeye Steak Tacos are the perfect meal for when you want to take an expensive cut, like ribeye steak, and stretch your dollar by turning them into the most incredible and indulgent tacos.
 Includes wine pairing.

-This is also a great recipe for any leftover ribeye or prime rib.
+This is also a great recipe for any leftover prime rib.

 Quality?
 Grade?
 Does it Matter?

 For me, I truly believe in investing in quality foods that are going into my body as well as my family’s.
 This is a personal preference here.
 I don’t skimp when it comes to quality.
 That being said, I also don’t like going overboard when it comes to my grocery shopping bill.
 To me, “quality” means a trustworthy source.